Welcome to Pennsylvania Environmental Council's Mini Grant Programs

 Priority is given to projects led by and engaging under-represented and marginalized groups; projects that promote equity and serve historically disinvested communities; and organizations with a budget of less than $250,000.
 Full guidelines and the application can be found at the bottom of this page.
 Applications are due by Monday, September 30, 2024 at 5pm.

 Eligible applicants include non-profit organizations with tax-exempt status 501(c)(3), municipalities, counties, and educational institutions.
 Non-profit organizations must submit proof of non-profit status and be registered with the PA Department of State Bureau of Charitable Organizations.
-Applicants can request $1,000 - $10,000 and project proposals must include a 1:1 match (cash, in-kind, or a combination).
+Applicants can request $1,000 - $10,000 and project proposals must include a 1:1 match (cash, in-kind, or a combination)

 Northeast Environmental Partnership Awards: These awards are presented annually to recognize the achievements of individuals or organizations that, through partnerships, have achieved excellence in environmental protection or conservation.
 The event also showcases the recipients of the Thomas P. Shelburne Environmental Leadership Award and the Emerging Environmental Leader Award.